-Demonstrated competence leading to exemption.
+• Demonstrated competence leading to exemption.
 (See Core Exemption Criteria in this section of the catalog.)

 Some students may be required to take MAT 100 in addition to Core requirements.
+Only one of these courses may be taken for credit.

 V. Computer Use 1-3 credits